 The Jacob D. Fuchsberg Law Firm represents victims of construction accidents, including those hurt on or by scaffold structures.
-We offer decades of experience handling complex construction accident claims throughout the Bronx, Brooklyn, Queens, Manhattan, and the greater state of New York.
-Our family is there for your family when the unimaginable happens.
+Our New York scaffold accident lawyers have decades of experience handling complex construction accident claims throughout the Bronx, Brooklyn, Queens, Manhattan, and the greater state of New York.
+Our family is here for your family when the unimaginable happens.

-If you or a loved one have been injured in a scaffolding collapse call (212) 869-3500 or contact us online today for a free case review from an experienced scaffolding accident lawyer at our law office.
+If you or a loved one have been injured in a scaffolding collapse call (212) 869-3500 or contact us online today for a free consultation from an experienced scaffolding accident lawyer at our law office.